HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 incorrectly joined instances."}
 You should see the above image in the Napari viewer.
 The different colours are used to represent different nuclei.
-The instance segmentation assigns a different integer value to each nuclei, so counting the number of nuclei can be done very easily by taking the maximum value of the instance segmentation image.
+The instance segmentation assigns a different integer value to each nucleus, so counting the number of nuclei can be done very easily by taking the maximum value of the instance segmentation image.